 To be clear: the model I’m describing is not for small, cash-strapped non-profits.
 It is viable for larger non-profits and NGOs, organizations that have a sound financial base and scale.
 It is also viable for collaborative partnerships among like-minded non-profits that, by working together, can achieve common goals.

-To put some numbers around this, it costs $500,000 a few million dollars to make a feature documentary (the wide variation in cost is a factor of the scale and complexity of the film), and another $100,000 – $500,000 to market and distribute it.
+To put some numbers around this, it costs $500,000 to a few million dollars to make a feature documentary (the wide variation in cost is a factor of the scale and complexity of the film), and another $100,000 – $500,000 to market and distribute it.
 That’s the price of admission when seeking to put a large social impact issue onto the national or international agenda.

 It’s a price many larger non-profits and NGOs are paying already but, I would argue, paying for media that will not be as compelling, enduring, emotional, or inciting-to-action as a strong feature doc.
 In the social impact arena, when the right non-profits/NGOs place their resources in the right documentary, it can truly be the perfect – and most cost-effective – marriage.

 Top: A Plastic Ocean at the United Nations.
 Photo by Clifford Werber.